VertebrateResequencing/wr/.docs/reliable3/prompt.md

-  the budget is allocated **first-come** across siblings; if sibling groups differ in priority, allocate the shared budget preferring higher-priority groups (a two-pass build, or order the ready scan by group priority) so a low-priority sibling can't starve a high-priority one of the shared budget.
+  the budget is allocated **first-come** across siblings; if sibling groups differ in priority, allocate the shared budget preferring higher-priority groups (a two-pass build, or order the ready scan by group priority) so a low-priority sibling can't starve a high-priority one of the shared budget. **Reproducer:** `wrdev.sh priority-fairness-check` (`TestReliable3PriorityFairnessStarvation`) — a low-priority sibling scanned first takes the whole budget (`high(pri250).count=0`).
+  A ~20-LOC temp fix (sort ready jobs by priority-desc in `buildSchedulerGroups` before the count loop) gave the budget to the high-priority sibling; lint + focused tests green.
+Small, /bugfix-scale; interacts with §2b (same rac accounting) so implement them together off one consistent read.
 - **2b.
 Do not inflate `count` with phantom/lost Run entries.**
   `accountForRunningJobs` (`server.go:3929`) adds **all** Run-sub-queue jobs (including lost-parked phantoms) on top of the (now-capped) ready count, and the